sikonn/changingmoments/themes/blowfish/exampleSite/content/docs/getting-started/index.md

 The `pageRef` parameter allows you to easily reference Hugo content pages and taxonomies.
 It is the quickest way to configure the menu as you can simply refer to any Hugo content item and it will automatically build the correct link.
 To link to external URLs, the `url` parameter can be used.

+The `pre` parameter allows you to place an icon from [Blowfish's icon set](http://localhost:1313/samples/icons/) on the menu entry.
+This parameter can be used with `name` parameter or by itself.
+If you want to use multiple menu entries with just icons please set the `identifier`parameter otherwise Hugo will default to the naming tag as the id and probably not display all the menu entries.

 Menu links will be sorted from lowest to highest `weight`, and then alphabetically by `name`.

 Both menus are completely optional and can be commented out if not required.
 Use the template provided in the file as a guide.

+## Thumbnails & Backgrounds

+Blowfish was built so it would be easy to add visual support to your articles.
+If your familiar with Hugo article strucutre, you just need to place an image file (almost all formats are supported bue we recommend `.png` or `.jpg`) that starts with `feature*` inside your article folder.
+And that's it, Blowfish will then able to both use the image as a thumbnail within your website as well as for <a target="_blank" href="https://oembed.com/">oEmbed</a> cards across social platforms.

+[Here]({{< ref "thumbnails" >}}) is also a guide with more info and a [sample]({{< ref "thumbnail_sample" >}}) if you want to see how you can do it.

+Additionally, Blowfish also supports background hero images in articles and lists.
+In order to use a different image than the featured one, add an image file in which the name starts with `background*`.

 ## Detailed configuration